-The University policy regarding the possession, use, and/or sale of alcoholic beverages or illicit drugs by SDGKU staff, faculty or visiting students is governed by state and municipal law and further governed by the Student Conduct Code.
+The San Diego Global Knowledge University policy regarding the possession, use, and/or sale of alcoholic beverages or illicit drugs by SDGKU staff, faculty or visiting students is governed by state and municipal law and further governed by the Institutional Policies for Personal Conduct.
 The university expects that individuals and groups will conduct themselves and operate within the scope of the rules and regulations.
 Proven violations of these policies and regulations will lead to serious consequences and may include criminal prosecutions as well as suspension.